-If you do not have Tesla’s Ultra High Fidelity package, Tesla does not sell parts from that system, such as the 7.9” enclosed sub-woofer.
+At the time of this original writing, if you do not have Tesla’s Ultra High Fidelity package, Tesla does not sell parts from that system, such as the 7.9” enclosed sub-woofer.
+This may have changed as Tesla has opened up the parts catalog.
 It might be nice to add the Tesla sub-woofer, being well integrated with the car, but the options here will provide a deeper and higher-powered bass solution, and still retain that designed in look.
 Even if you could get the Tesla sub-woofer, the installation into a car without the sub looks to be more difficult than our solutions here.

 While we didn’t add an amp to the main channels, if you plan to add or replace the main amp, some of the information in this modification will be very helpful, such as where to tap into the line outputs and running wires between the dash and the frunk.